-Bacterin International, Inc. ("the "Company" or "Bacterin") develops, manufactures and markets biologics products to domestic and international markets.
+Bacterin International, Inc. ("the "Company" or "Bacterin") develops, manufactures and markets biologics products to domestic and international markets and is a leader in the field of biomaterials research, device development and commercialization.
+Bacterin's proprietary methods optimize the growth factors in human allografts to create the ideal stem cell scaffold and promote bone and other tissue growth.
 These products are used in a variety of applications including enhancing fusion in spine surgery, relief of back pain with a facet joint stabilization, promotion of bone growth in foot and ankle surgery, promotion of skull healing following neurosurgery and cartilage regeneration in knee and other joint surgeries.